Majeed99/iphone-calculator/README.md

 # simple iphone calculator
-check this website to try it => https://calculator-majeed99.netlify.app/
+Check this website to try it => https://calculator-majeed99.netlify.app/